 When is fruit good for dogs?

-If you want to put weight on a skinny dog, feeding his usual food more frequently will usually enable you to increase overall quantities without upsetting his tum.
+If you want to put weight on a thin dog, feeding his usual food more frequently will usually enable you to increase overall quantities without upsetting his tum with added dietary variety.
 And for raw fed dogs, fat is an ideal source of extra calories and the source that your dog’s digestion is best designed to process.